flexera-public/policy_templates/compliance/github/repository_admin_team/README.md

-# GitHub Repositories without Admin Team
+# GitHub Repositories Without Admin Team

 ## What It Does